-Compare student loan refinance rates and college loans
+Compare student loan refinance rates and college loan rates

 With no impact on your credit score.

-Compare student loan rates in just a few steps
+Compare student loan refinance rates in just a few steps

 Enter a few details to check your student loan rates